-Financial Planning for Different Stages of Life Cycle
+How to Make Your Financial Planning For Different Stages of Life Cycle

 While following a financial plan you need to ensure that the strategy you decide initially is followed.
 These are only basic strategies which if reviewed regularly and followed with a discipline, will help you in achieving those complex financial goals.

-The following write up highlights the different stages of life cycle and simple Financial Planning strategies one should follow to reach that desired objectives or set goals of life.
+The following write-up highlights the different stages of the life cycle and simple Financial Planning strategies one should follow to reach that desired objectives or set goals of life.

 Stage 1 – Protection Phase (age 25-35)

 This is the stage where you land a job and start developing your spending habits.
 This is also the stage where lots of people get into financial stress because of debt.

 Primarily, this is the stage where you should be writing your financial plan.
 Avoiding Consumer and Credit Card Debts, Personal Loans should be the first objective.
 Start building that emergency fund which will help you during any unexpected happening like a job loss.
 As a thumb rule maintain 6-month expenses as this buffer.

 Younger the age longer is the time period and higher is the accumulation.
 That’s the power of compounding.
 Understand and allocate your savings for long-term investments.
 This way your money will work for you.
 Start contributing in long-term savings like PF and Superannuation.

 Insure yourself through life and health insurance.
 Younger the age, lesser the payment.
 Once married, your concern is your family.
 For an Indian family, dependent parents are also included.
 What if something happens and the income stops?
 Take a suitable income protection cover so that, after you, the family lifestyle does not suffer.

 Stage 2 – Accumulation Phase (age 35-50)